What is Kratom? What is it Used For?

 PAWS tends to set in after the initial physical withdrawal symptoms have abated.
 PAWS symptoms are usually psychological in nature and may include things like depression, anxiety, and anhedonia (an inability to find pleasure).

-There are many factors that can contribute to the symptoms of PAWS, but they’re generally the result of changes in brain chemistry caused by long-term substance abuse.
+Many factors can contribute to the symptoms of PAWS, but they’re generally the result of changes in brain chemistry caused by long-term substance abuse.

 PAWS symptoms do go away, but it may take a longer period of time.
 Seeking the help of a therapist can help, as can engaging in activities that can restore brain function, such as meditation.

-The best way to manage a kratom addiction is to avoid it entirely.
-This means that you should regulate your dose size and avoid taking it every day.
+The best way to manage a kratom addiction is to taper down your use — regulate your dose size and avoid taking it every day — or avoid it altogether.

 If you’re already addicted to kratom, or if you know someone who is, there are a number of solutions you might want to take advantage of.